 If you want to try and view the crash reports yourself, you can try out another nifty program called BlueScreenView.

 The program automatically scans all your minidump files, which are basically useful subsets of the crash dump file, and displays information about each crash in one table.
-Note that the first program mentioned looks at the entire dump file, but has a lot of extra information you may not need.
-This program scans just the minidump files, which Windows creates automatically and that are meant to be smaller with only crucial information so that it can be sent over the Internet more easily.
+The minidump files are meant to be smaller with only crucial information, so that it can be sent over the Internet more easily.

 What’s cool about this program is that you can see the original blue crash screen that Windows displays and a whole bunch of other information including the time of the crash and the file name/description of each driver that may have caused the crash.